UniMath/agda-unimath/src/foundation/commuting-squares-of-identifications.lagda.md

                   refl
 ```

-Then the pasted square can be computed in terms of the horizontal concatination
+Then the pasted square can be computed in terms of the horizontal concatenation
 of the filler squares

 ```agda